Comentiolus: Deployment in Spain and war against the Persians

 Map of the Roman-Persian frontier.

-By 589, Comentiolus appears to have served as magister militum in the province of Spania (southern Spain): an inscription bearing his name has been found in Carthago Nova, but it may have been erected by a namesake.
-At any rate, by the autumn of 589 he was back in the East, replacing Philippicus in command of the eastern army in the ongoing war against the Sassanid Persians.
-His army defeated the Persians at the Battle of Sisauranon in the same year and unsuccessfully tried to recapture Martyropolis.
-In the spring of 590, however, while at his headquarters at Hierapolis, he received an unexpected guest: the legitimate Persian king, Khosrau II, who had fled to Byzantine territory to seek support against the usurper Bahram VI Chobin.
-Emperor Maurice decided to support the exiled monarch, and assembled an army to restore Khosrau to his throne.
-Comentiolus was initially slated to lead this force, but after Khosrau complained of Comentiolus being disrespectful towards him, he was replaced as commander of the expedition by Narses.
-Comentiolus still took part in the subsequent campaign as commander of the army's right wing.
+By 589, Comentiolus appears to have served as magister militum in the province of Spania, as an inscription bearing his name has been found in Carthago Nova, but it may have been erected by a namesake.
+At any rate, by the autumn of 589 he was back in the East, replacing Philippicus in command of the eastern army in the ongoing war against the Sasanian Empire.
+His army defeated the Persians at the Battle of Sisauranon in the same year, and unsuccessfully tried to recapture Martyropolis.
+In the spring of 590, while at his headquarters at Hierapolis, he received an unexpected guest: the legitimate Sasanian Shah Khosrow II, who had fled to Byzantine territory to seek support against the usurper Bahram Chobin.
+Emperor Maurice decided to support the exiled monarch, and assembled an army to restore Khosrow to his throne.
+Comentiolus was initially slated to lead this force, but after Khosrow complained of Comentiolus being disrespectful towards him, he was replaced as commander of the expedition by Narses.
+Comentiolus still took part in the subsequent campaign as commander of the army's right flank.
 The restored Persian king repaid Roman assistance with a treaty which put an end to the war that had lasted almost 20 years, and ceded back all cities lost in Mesopotamia, as well as most of Armenia, to the Romans.